benejohn/ProjectConfiguration/README.md

   <li>"docker start (IDFromMachine || Name)" example "docker start postgres"</li>
   <li>Install Dbeaver or Postbird to check about Database projects</li>
 </ol>

+## To create a Docker Intance, only if need a database

+First run docker and use that command to create a database
+example:

+> you need check port of database

+> docker run --name nameOfProject -e POSTGRES_PASSWORD=docker -p 5432:5432 -d postgres

+> create the database in Dbeaver to do connect with nodejs

 # TypeORM